 The PPG is responsible for notifying and obtaining authorization from L.A.
-Care's UM department for services which L.A.
-Care has financial responsibility.
+Care's UM department for services in the hospital shared risk pool, for which L.A.
+Care has financial responsibility or as defined by the PPGs delegation agreement.
 Please refer to the contract DOFR.
-Certain PPGs may have delegation for extended UM activities which all the PPG to review and coordinate services that a L.A.
+Certain PPGs may have delegation for extended UM activities which extends to the PPG the authority to review, authorize and coordinate services that a L.A.
 Care's financial responsibility.
 Please review your PPGs delegation status prior to making UM determinations.